 CAN THEY SUE TINDER?

 It would be difficult to sue Tinder for the damage Simone reportedly caused.
 This is because Tinder has created a platform for users to meet new people; Tinder itself hasn’t actually done anything to cause the women injury.
 Tinder simply introduced the women to a person who caused them injury.
-Furthermore, Tinder cannot be held accountable for how their users act when outside the platform.
+Furthermore, Tinder cannot be held accountable for how its users act when outside the platform.
 In a personal injury claim, Tinder would likely argue that they’ve taken reasonable precautions in ensuring that their users are protected from users they don’t want to communicate with.
 Not only does Tinder have a block feature, but you can also unmatch and report people who are bothering you.
 Tinder has also banned Simon Leviev from their platform.
 Though that may not stop him from simply creating another account, there’s not too much Tinder can reasonably do about that, and a jury would likely find that Tinder has taken reasonable precautions.

-PERSONAL INJURY OUTSIDE OF AMERICA
+PERSONAL INJURY OUTSIDE OF AMERICA – DO VICTIMS OF THE TINDER SWINDLER HAVE A CLAIM?

 WE STAND WITH THE VICTIMS